Our Lady of Good Counsel Church (Bridgeport, Connecticut): History

+The Chapel opened in 1906 to serve summer residents; the number of visitors grew quickly and the church moved in 1911.

-The church was dedicated October 8, 1950 by the Most Reverend Henry J. O'brien, Bishop of Hartford.
+The present church was dedicated October 8, 1950 by the Most Reverend Henry J. O'brien, Bishop of Hartford.
 The Chapel was designed by Andrew G. Patrick and built by E&F Construction Co.
 The church was dedicated before more than 800 who gathered to witness the ceremonies.
 Erected as a mission of St. Patrick Church, the Chapel is located at the corner of Ortega and Funston Avenues in Bridgeport.

+In 1997, Monsignor Gregory Smith resigned after accusations of abuse.

+In 2011, the church was part of a merger of churches in Bridgeport.

+2020s

+In 2023, the Priest Moderator was Father Adriano Biccheri.
+He moved from Italy to the US in 2022 to take up the role.
+The community of Koinonia John the Baptist joined in the same year.